aneeshnema/spotify-stats/README.md

 # Spotify-Stats

-A React to see your listening habits on Spotify.
+A React App to see your listening habits on Spotify.

 Built With: